-- i.
+i.
 Specific aims: Present a small number of experiments (less than five) that you view as most important to the model or to discriminate between models.
 What specific experimental goals do you actually plan to accomplish over the period of the proposal (34 years)?

+OR

-OR - i.
+i.
 Specific aims for novel experimental approach: Describe a sequence of intermediate controls that will validate the full experimental approach in a stepwise fashion.
 In addition, describe one biochemical experiment that you view as the most important application of the novel experimental approach.
-What would be learned that cannot be learned with existing methods? - ii.
+What would be learned that cannot be learned with existing methods?

+ii.
 Background: This should be limited to one page, if at all possible.
 The background should not be covered encyclopedically.
-Rather, the background relevant to points ii and iii below should be concisely covered. - iii.
-Model: Present one or more models of the biochemical phenomenon that account for all or most of the facts presented in the Background.
-Specifically, what is hypothesized to be happening at the molecular level?
-Detail inconsistencies between models and experimental data.
-The model can be taken directly from the literature, but the student should have thought through the model thoroughly.
-The proposal should include at least one central figure that describes the model pictorially.
-OR - iii.
+Rather, the background relevant to points ii and iii below should be concisely covered.

+■ 4 of 5

+iii.
 Novel experimental approach: Describe the conceptual basis of the experimental approach and the means to implement it.
 Justify each technically challenging step by a direct precedent from the experimental literature.
 The proposal should include at least one central figure that describes the approach pictorially.